MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-qos.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes how to set up quality-of-service (QoS) policies to control IOPS for a scale-out file server (SOFS), in the System Center 2016 Virtual Machine Manager (VMM) fabric.
+This article describes how to set up quality-of-service (QoS) policies, to control IOPS for a scale-out file server (SOFS) in the System Center 2016 Virtual Machine Manager (VMM) fabric.

 ## Before you start

-You can check any current user-defined QoS policy for the S2D cluster by running the  Get-StorageQoSPolicy PowerShell cmdlet.
+You can verify the status of currentlydefined QoS policies for an SOFS cluster by running the  Get-StorageQoSPolicy PowerShell cmdlet on a cluster node.

 ## Create a QoS policy